 See the new detailed Guide to JRM’s electrochemically oriented publications; it relates areas and subjects to specific papers, as well as identifying popular ones.

 A great deal of information about electrochemistry may be found on a comprehensive website for Electrochemical Science and Technology Information Resource (ESTIR):

-Dr Macdonald worked at Texas Instruments from 1953-1974, where he built up a very productive Physics Research Laboratory, then was primarily responsible for the growth and excellence of TI's Central Research Laboratories (CRL) over a 10-year period.
-As corporate Vice President for Research, Development, and Engineering, he played an important role in the creation, management, and evaluation of technical projects in all divisions of Texas Instruments. ** See a listing of the major contributions of CRL fron 1955 to 1975.
+Dr. Macdonald worked at Texas Instruments from 1953-1974, where he built up a very productive Physics Research Laboratory, then was primarily responsible for the growth and excellence of TI’s Central Research Laboratories (CRL) over a 10-year period.
+As corporate Vice President for Research, Development, and Engineering, he played an important role in the creation, management, and evaluation of technical projects in all divisions of Texas Instruments. ** See a listing of the major contributions of CRL from 1955 to 1975.